scala/scala-lang/blog/_posts/2019-01-17-scala-days-2019-celebrating-collaborative-success.md

 - Up to 30% lower ticket prices than usual, and student ticket prices - courtesy of EPFL subsidy;
 - Diversity scholarship and speaker support are part of the overall budget.
 By purchasing the ticket or sponsoring you are participating in this initiative;
 - Daycare during the conference and an accompanying option for your partners will be available;
-- Free community events, such as a Scala spree and ScalaBrige, will take place before and after the conference, bringing participants and local community members together to teach and learn for a day;
+- Free community events, such as a Scala spree and ScalaBridge, will take place before and after the conference, bringing participants and local community members together to teach and learn for a day;
 - 2018 and 2019 Phil Bagwell Community Awards will be given during the conference.

 Add to this list many social events we have in store and we can comfortably rename Scala Days to Scala Week 2019.